 - Labin Laboratory (Laboratorios Labin) in San Jose

-The complete list of testing facilities approved to administer the COVID-19 test can be found in Spanish at the Costa Rican Tourism Board.
+The complete list of testing facilities approved to administer the COVID-19 test can be found in at the Costa Rican Tourism Board.
 This list is updated consistently, as new labs are approved to provide the coronavirus test.